Induced Disjoint Paths in Claw-Free Graphs: Preliminaries

+{\bf Graph Operations and Containment Relations.} Let $e=uv$ be an edge in a graph $G$.
+The \emph{edge contraction} of $e$ removes $u$ and $v$ from $G$, and replaces them by a new vertex adjacent to precisely those vertices to which $u$ or $v$ were adjacent.
+In the case that one of the two vertices, say $u$, has exactly two neighbors that in addition are nonadjacent, then we call this operation the \emph{vertex dissolution} of $u$.

+Let $G$ and $H$ be two graphs.
+Then $G$ contains $H$ as an {\it induced minor} or {\it induced topological minor} if $G$ can be modified into $H$ by a sequence of edge contractions and vertex deletions, or vertex dissolutions and vertex deletions, respectively.

+The problems {\sc Induced Minor} and {\sc Induced Topological Minor} are to test whether a graph $G$ contains a graph $H$ as an induced minor or induced topological minor, respectively.
+Both problems are \NP-complete even when $G$ and $H$ are restricted to be line graphs~\cite{FKP12}.
+Hence, it is natural to study the computational complexity after excluding the graph $H$ from the input; when $H$ is fixed the problems are denoted {\sc $H$-Induced Minor} and {\sc $H$-Induced Topological Minor}.

+The \emph{edge subdivision} operation replaces an edge $vw$ in a graph $G$ by a new vertex $u$ with edges $uv$ and $uw$.
+A graph $H'$ is a {\it subdivision} of a graph $H$ if $H$ can be modified into $H'$ by a sequence of edge subdivisions.
+We note that an edge subdivision is the ``dual'' operation of a vertex dissolution.
+Hence, a graph $G$ contains a graph $H$ as an induced topological minor if and only if $G$ contains an induced subgraph that is isomorphic to a subdivision of $H$.
+This alternative definition brings us to the following variant.
+Let $G$ be a graph in which we specify $k$ distinct vertices ordered as $u_1,\ldots,u_k$.
+Let $H$ be a $k$-vertex graph, the vertices of which are ordered as $x_1,\ldots,x_k$.
+Then $G$ contains $H$ as an induced topological minor {\it anchored} in $u_1,\ldots,u_k$ if $G$ contains an induced subgraph isomorphic to a subdivision of $H$ such that the isomorphism maps $u_i$ to $x_i$ for $i=1,\ldots, k$.
+The corresponding decision problem is called the {\sc Anchored Induced Topological Minor} problem.

-{\bf Induced Paths.} We now give a more formal definition of our problem setting.
-We say that paths $P_1,\ldots, P_k$ in a graph $G=(V,E)$ are {\it mutually induced} if the following three conditions hold:
+{\bf Mutually Induced Paths.} In the remainder of our paper we consider a slight generalization of the standard definition given in Section~\ref{s-intro}.
+We say that paths $P_1,\ldots, P_k$ in a graph $G=(V,E)$ are {\it mutually induced} if

-\begin{itemize} \item [(i)] each $P_i$ is an induced path in $G$; \item [(ii)] any distinct $P_i,P_j$ may only share vertices that are ends of both paths; \item [(iii)] no inner vertex $u$ of any $P_i$ is adjacent to a vertex $v$ of some $P_j$ for $j\neq i$, except when $v$ is an end-vertex of both $P_i$ and $P_{j}$. \end{itemize} The reason for using this definition is that we then can allow terminal pairs $(s_1,t_1),\ldots, (s_k,t_k)$ to have the following two properties:
+\begin{itemize} \item [(i)] each $P_i$ is an induced path in $G$; \item [(ii)] any distinct $P_i,P_j$ may only share vertices that are ends of both paths; \item [(iii)] no inner vertex $u$ of any $P_i$ is adjacent to a vertex $v$ of some $P_j$ for $j\neq i$, except when $v$ is an end-vertex of both $P_i$ and $P_{j}$. \end{itemize} This more general definition is exactly what we need later when detecting induced topological minors.
+In particular, this definition allows terminal pairs $(s_1,t_1),\ldots, (s_k,t_k)$ to have the following two properties: